 Best Time To Visit

 When the trip includes shopping, theatre, and the opportunity to pop around the corner and dine at some of the country’s best restaurants, there can be no wrong time to visit.
-Of course, December will always be a delightful time to visit London to enjoy Christmas shopping and the ever-popular Christmas Light displays, but equally the area comes alive in the warmer weather with street performers drawing crowds and the cafes around the cobbled streets of Covent Garden making the most of their outdoor seating.
+Of course, December will always be a delightful time to visit London to enjoy Christmas shopping and the ever-popular Christmas Light displays.
+Still, equally the area comes alive in the warmer weather with street performers drawing crowds and the cafes around the cobbled streets of Covent Garden making the most of their outdoor seating.

 How To Get There

 If you are arriving by public transport, you are within easy walking distance of Covent Garden, Charing Cross, Holborn, and Embankment underground stations.
 We came into Waterloo mainline station and enjoyed a short walk over Waterloo Bridge to the hotel bypassing the underground altogether!
 If you’re traveling for business, the City is also very accessible from the hotel.